NOAA-ORR-ERD/PyGnome/Installing.rst

 Windows:
 ........

-You want the Windows 64 bit Python 3 version.
+You need the Windows 64 bit Python 3 version.
 Installing with the defaults works fine.
 You probably want to let it set the PATH for you -- that's a pain to do by hand.